mrkvost/daddybearplumbing/README.md

    ```

 After that, **Admin → Dashboard → Rebuild Site** triggers a real CodeBuild run,
-polls for completion every 5 seconds, and republishes + invalidates CloudFront on
+polls for completion every 30 seconds, and republishes + invalidates CloudFront on
 success.

+> The Cognito-authenticated IAM role must grant **both** `lambda:InvokeFunctionUrl`
+> and `lambda:InvokeFunction` (the latter scoped with
+> `lambda:InvokedViaFunctionUrl=true`) on the two rebuild Lambdas.
+AWS started
+> enforcing this dual-permission requirement on Function URLs created after October
+> 2025 — missing the second action returns 403 from the URL even when the first
+> is granted.
+The Terraform `aws_iam_role_policy.cognito_invoke_rebuild` already
+> sets both.

 ---